 - Give the elevator ride and your dog your full attention.
 Put away your phone.

 - Make sure your dog is calm when approaching the elevator.
-If he’s anxious, you may need to just sit by the elevator for a few sessions, rewarding and praising calm behavior with a treat.
-If your dog is super stressed, the stairs may be a better choice.
+If he’s anxious, you may need to just stand by the elevator for a few sessions, rewarding and praising calm behavior with a treat.
+If your dog is super stressed or you are feeling stressed about tackling the elevator, the stairs may be a better choice.

 - Standing to the side of the elevator door (so exiting people can disembark from the elevator without going around your dog or making your dog move), put your dog in a sit.
 Praise your dog.

 - Press the button and calmly wait for the elevator.
-Shorten your leash so your dog is no more than two feet from you.
+Shorten your hold on your leash so your dog is right beside you.

 - When the elevator doors open, allow people to exit.